Magick Au Natural (or Skyclad), A Primer

 I’m not encouraging people to try the above exercise, even though it would probably work.

 The next step, once you’ve managed to be honest and comfortable with yourself, is to expose yourself to others (metaphorically!).
 Be honest with people.
 Tell them how you really feel.
-Let them know about you, the stuff you normally don’t tell anyone.
+Let them know about you and let them know about the stuff you normally don’t tell anyone.

 The problem here is that everyone is different.
 Some people have very light shields and are usually very honest.
 Other people have very thick shields and try to keep everyone out.
 You have to be self-aware and honest enough with yourself to identify what it is about you that you keep from others.
 It isn’t enough to just be honest about the things you’re willing to be honest about.
 You have to find the things you would never want the other person to know about you or see in you, and expose them to that.
 Try to have a more intimate relationship with most people.